spanner/radiant-reader-extension/README.md

 Radiant 0.8.1 (we need the new config machinery), [share_layouts](http://github.com/radiant/radiant-share-layouts-extension) and the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension for the admin interface.

-You also need two gems: authlogic and gravtastic.
+You also need three gems: authlogic, gravtastic and sanitize.
 They are declared in the extension so you should be able just to run

 	sudo rake gems:install

+Sanitize uses nokogiri, which needs libxml2 and libxslt: you may need to go off and install those first.
 It is very likely that you will also need to put

 	gem 'authlogic'